Resistance Temperature Detectors (RTD)

 Understanding an application's performance requirements, such as operating temperatures, accuracy and repeatability demands, material compatibility issues, and environmental conditions, are crucial to designing the best RTD temperature sensor solution.
 In addition, many applications require special quality validation, testing, and certifications.

-Durex Industries is prepared to provide the best RTD temperature sensor for your application requirements.
-Accurate, repeatable and robust RTD sensor (resistance thermometers) assemblies manufactured by Durex Industries provide fast temperature response and can be applied in most temperature measurement and control applications.
+Durex Industries is prepared to supply the best RTD sensor for your application requirements.
+Accurate, repeatable and robust RTD temperature sensor (resistance thermometers) assemblies manufactured by Durex Industries provide fast temperature response and can be applied in most temperature measurement and control applications.

 What are Resistance Temperature Detectors?